Homotopy type theory as a language for diagrams of $\infty$-logoses: Higher category theory

 \begin{proposition} Let \(\cat : \idxsh^{\opMark(1, 2)} \to \Cat^{\nMark{2}}\) be a functor.
 For any \((\infty, 1)\)-category \(\catI\), we have a natural equivalence

 \end{proposition} \begin{proof} \begin{EqReasoning}

 \end{EqReasoning} \end{proof}

-A useful source of oplax natural transformations is the following \emph{mate correspondence} whose special case when \(\cat\) is an \((\infty, 1)\)-category is shown by \textcite[Corollary F]{haugseng2021mate-arxiv} in a stronger form of an equivalence between \((\infty, 1)\)-categories of (op)lax natural transformations.
+A useful source of oplax natural transformations is the following \emph{mate correspondence} whose special case when \(\cat\) is an \((\infty, 1)\)-category is shown by Haugseng et al.\@ \parencite[Corollary F]{haugseng2021mate-arxiv} in a stronger form of an equivalence between \((\infty, 1)\)-categories of (op)lax natural transformations.

 \begin{proposition} Let \(\cat\) be an \((\infty, 2)\)-category and \(\fun, \funI : \cat \to \Cat^{\nMark{2}}\) a functor.
 We have an equivalence natural in \(\cat\) between the following space: \begin{itemize} \item the space of oplax natural transformations \(\trans : \fun \to \funI\) such that \(\trans_{\obj}\) is a left adjoint for every \(0\)-cell \(\obj \in \cat\); \item the space of lax natural transformations \(\transI : \funI \to \fun\) such that \(\transI_{\obj}\) is a right adjoint for every \(0\)-cell \(\obj \in \cat\). \end{itemize} Moreover, when an oplax natural transformation \(\trans\) corresponds to a lax natural transformation \(\transI\) via this equivalence, \(\trans_{\obj} \adj \transI_{\obj}\) for any \(\obj \in \cat\). \end{proposition} \begin{proof} By \begin{EqReasoning}